Cray-HPE/docs-csm/operations/security_and_authentication/PKI_Services.md

 A Kubernetes operator manages the deployment of Vault, based on this definition.
 The resulting instance will also be deployed to the `vault` namespace.

-**Important:** Changing the cray-vault custom resource definition is not supported unless directed by customer support.
+**IMPORTANT:** Changing the cray-vault custom resource definition is not supported unless directed by customer support.

 For more information, refer to the following resources: